Find a Qualified Attorney Near You

 Negligent Homicide

-Generally, negligent homicide is a class B felony in New Hampshire.
-However, negligent homicide is a class A felony if the offender was under the influence of intoxicating liquor or a controlled drug (or any combination of intoxicating liquor and controlled drug) while operating a propelled vehicle, or a boat.
+Negligent homicide is a class B felony in New Hampshire.
+However, it can be elevated to a class A felony if the offender was under the influence of drugs or alcohol while operating a motor vehicle or boat.

 - Voluntary Manslaughter